rtCamp/rtMedia/readme.txt

  * Encoding support for WordPress attachments.
  * RESTful API that will integrate well with any other application.

-Along with a hot of feature improvements and bug fixing.
+Along with a host of feature improvements and bug fixing. rtMedia for WordPress, BuddyPress and bbPress 3.0 beta will be announced soon.